GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 :::{dropdown} Answer
 The two main types of geodata are:
 - Vector Data: Represents geographic features using points, lines, and polygons.
 Each feature has associated attribute data stored in a table.
-Common formats include Shapefile (.shp), GeoPackage (.gpkg), and GeoJSON (.geojson).
+Common formats include Shapefile (`.shp`), GeoPackage (`.gpkg`), and GeoJSON (`.geojson`).
 - Raster Data: Represents geographic data as a matrix of cells (pixels), each with a value representing information, such as temperature or elevation.
-Common formats include GeoTIFF (.tif), JPEG2000 (.jp2), and Esri ASCII Grid (.asc).
+Common formats include GeoTIFF (`.tif` or `.tiff`), JPEG2000 (`.jp2`), and Esri ASCII Grid (`.asc`).

 :::